nanomq/nanomq/docs/en_US/installation/build-options.md

 ### NanoNNG Dependency

-NanoNNG, which is a fork of the NNG repository with MQTT support, can be compiled independently:
+NanoNNG, which is a fork of the NNG repository with MQTT support and maintained by NanoMQ, can be compiled independently:

 ```
 bashCopy code